23f3004092/Group-7-DS-and-AI-Lab-Project/data/Vision_dataset/wheat_preprocessing_documentation.md

 ---

+## new size of dataset after above preprocessing steps ~233 MB reduced from 7GB

 ## 6. What's Still Remaining for Wheat

 Wheat's **cleaning** is complete, but a few things are deliberately **deferred**, because they must happen on the full merged dataset (wheat + both rice sets), not on wheat alone: